devbaji/vue3-google-login/documentation/README.md

 ### One Tap prompt

-For this feature set the prop `prompt` to true, this will open a prompt on page load with the list of logged in google accounts of the user, now user can just tap on these accounts to easily login to our application
+For this feature set the prop `prompt` to true, this will open a prompt with the list of logged in google accounts of the user, now user can just tap on his prefered account to easily login to our application

 ```vue
 <script setup>